TobyTuck/ChessGame/README.md

-# Title of the project
 <h1>Pragmatic Chess</h1>

-# Explanation of project
 <h3>This project is part of my S.T.E.M.
 Train Scholarship Project from Arizona State University and
 the National Science Foundation.
 This project will consist of a multiplayer-player chess game, that verifies all moves made by either player.</h3>